 Angela Hicks is an Edinburgh-based writer and editor.
-She graduated from the University of Edinburgh’s Creative Writing programme in 2016 and is currently working on her first novel.
+She graduated from the University of Edinburgh’s Creative Writing programme in 2016 and was one of the storytellers for Edinburgh City of Literature’s Story Shop 2017.
+She is currently working on her first novel.

 They tour the house first, the lawyer’s curiosity getting the better of her.
 Greta wonders what she thinks of it; is it more kitsch than she imagined?
 More austere?
 There’s the sense that nobody ever enjoyed themselves here.
 The whole place is cold—the wood in the windows has warped and swelled so that they’re permanently jammed half-open, a legacy of the old woman’s passion for fresh air.
 Despite that, there’s a feeling of mustiness to the house; it’s evident that no one’s lived here since her disappearance.

 With a sense of relief, they all troop back into the kitchen and the lawyer spreads the paperwork out across the oak top of the kitchen table, indicating the place where Greta and Harry need to sign.

 ‘If you and your brother initial these pages, and then date and sign here, here and here.
 These are the title deeds, then these ones are for the insurance; it’s not very much since the place is so old, but the previous owner took out policies against fire and flood damage and they’re still running.’